 Always use recurring.

-Common Mistakes with Reoccuring or Recurring
+Common Mistakes with Recurring or Reoccuring

 Here are frequent errors people make: